Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Alan Menken and Tim Rice

-End title performed by: Peabo Bryson and Regina Belle
+End title sung by: Peabo Bryson and Regina Belle

-Broadway adaptation performed by: Adam Jacobs and Courtney Reed
+Broadway adaptation sung by: Adam Jacobs and Courtney Reed

 Movie: Frozen